singhpreet11011/YouTube_Widget_ScoreCard/README.md

 You can copy and paste this into your README file.
 Let me know if you need any further

 ## FrontEnd Preview
-Frontend Preview PNG file Uploaded on the GitHub Folder.
+Frontend Preview PNG file Uploaded in GitHub Repo.